Intercompany Transactions Accounting: Best Practices & Solutions

 To overcome the difficulties associated with intercompany accounting, try these best practices and recommendations:

-1. Standardise Global Policies
+1. Standardize Global Policies

 It’s best to set global policies and clearly communicate them to each entity’s management and leadership.
 Crucial to this step is to include how companies should manage data.